 Please know that the details in these stories have been changed or removed in order to protect the students due to religious persecution.
 We have also changed the gender in some stories for further protection.
 We do however feel that the true essence of their stories are captured.
 The stories also show the greatness of the God we serve.

-If you would like to hear more stories like these and to learn more about what God is doing in Eurasia among persecuted Christians consider contacting one of our missionaries to come speak in your church, camp, Bible study, or at your next event.
+If you would like to hear more stories like these and to learn more about what God is doing in Eurasia among persecuted Christians consider contacting a Keys' representative to come speak in your church, camp, Bible study, or at your next event.

 Susan comes from a large family, in Kyrgyzstan, but she is currently the only one in her family who professes to be a follower of Jesus Christ.
 Susan was a teenager when a friend invited her to go to a Christian conference.
 Even though she couldn't afford it, she found a way to go.
 It was on the second day, of that conference, that she gave her life to Jesus.
 While that was a life changing moment, Susan says that life didn't instantly become easier.
 Instead she entered a deep depression as most of her family turned away from her because of her newfound faith in God.
 Despite that struggle, Susan is now encouraged as some of her family members are beginning to notice that her actions have changed for the better!

 Susan is enjoying her classes and especially those in social work since she has such a strong desire to help people.
 She hopes to use her education to help victims of human trafficking as well as women who have suffered abuse.

 Nora's grandfather was introduced to Jesus Christ through the words of a missionary visiting him in the hospital.
 Not long afterwards, her mom accepted the Lord, but Nora didn't believe at first.
 She prayed in the mosque, but felt nothing more than that she was keeping tradition.
 Two years after Nora agreed to go to church she prayed to the Lord saying, "Come to me."... and He did!